Technique: Jute Braiding

 THE TECHNIQUE : JUTE BRAIDING

-Female artisans at Corr Jute in Bangladesh use a braiding technique to create handmade goods such as the reusable and versatile bags that we carry.
+Female artisans at CORR - The Jute Works in Bangladesh use a braiding technique to create handmade goods such as the reusable and versatile bags that we carry.
 The women use a jute fiber, which is a golden, silky, and natural fiber.
 They braid the fiber and then wrap and sew the rope in order to give it a form.
 Jute grows well in Bangladesh because of the low land and monsoon weather.
 The jute material is planted and harvested, and it is a natural regenerator for soil through the nitrogen bulbs in the plant’s roots.